RamilZohrabli/Java-Practice/README.md

 ## Task 6
 In the code, the `ClassB` extends `ClassA` which means that `ClassB` inherits properties of `ClassA`.
 There are several methods in each class.
 The `methodTwo(int i)` is overridden in `ClassB` and the `methodOne(int i)` and `methodThree(int i)` hide the same named methods in `ClassA` , however, they are in different static or instance nature.
 Particularly, `methodFour(int i)` hides the static method `methodFour(int i)` of `ClassA`.

+## Task 7
+The initialization of methods in static type is their class level behavior that they are loaded into the memory once and it is efficient for memory saving.
+Additioanlly, static methods are effective for higher performance that they are resolved in compile time.